shcodingtoday/Macro-ni/README.md

 # Macro-ni
 Macro-ni is an open source global hotkey script.
 A specified key combination runs a terminal command.
-It is flexible, use a hotkey to run any code in any language.
+Flexibility!

 # Exiting the program
 Use a keyboard interrupt in the terminal this is running in. (`<ctrl>+c` usually)